 Ionization Smoke Alarm – Senses rapid fire flame

 An ionization smoke alarm consists of two electrically charged plates within a chamber.
 This allows a current of ionized air to flow between the plates.
 When smoke is present, the flow of ions breaks, and the current flow is reduced which then activates the alarm.
-These alarms are generally more responsive to flaming and fast fires such as clothes burning, indoor fabrics, etc.
+These alarms are generally more responsive small smoke particles produced by flaming and fast fires such as thin fabrics, paper, and kitchen grease fires.

 Potential Problems and Hazards